 Open Educational Resources (OER) are freely accessible, usually openly licensed documents and media that are useful for teaching, learning, educational, assessment and research purposes.
-Open Educational Resources include learning content, tools and licenses.
+Open Educational Resources include learning content, tools and

 Learning Content: Full courses, course materials, content modules etc.

 Tools: Software to create and manage open learning content.